devicehive/esp8266-firmware/DeviceHiveESP8266.md

 }
 ```

-Returns 'OK' on success with result or 'Error' with description in result.
+Returns "OK" on success with result or "Error" with description in result.
 Each entry contains channel number and value in volts.
 ```json
 {
 	"0":0.6